 Similar to the 401(k) for private businesses, under 401(a) plans, employers, employees or both contribute money to the account before calculating taxes.
-This reduces taxable income, allowing the contributing parties to save money on their income taxes.
+This reduces taxable income, allowing employees to save money on their income taxes.
 Account holders can use their funds to invest in securities like stocks and bonds.
 When they retire and begin withdrawing money from the accounts, the withdrawals are taxed as income.

 The 401(a) accounts are designed to encourage retirement savings, and account holders face stiff penalties for withdrawing funds from their accounts for other reasons.
 In most cases, an early withdrawal comes with an extra 10 percent tax penalty.
 Some exceptions to the early withdrawal penalties for 401(a) accounts are unexpected medical costs or a disability.

 Video of the Day

 The 403(b) retirement account system is available only to employees of nonprofit organizations, including religious organizations, as well as public school systems .
 Aside from that eligibility requirement, 403(b) accounts are virtually identical to 401(a) accounts.
 They have the same rules governing contributions, withdrawal penalties and tax advantages.

 Although the two account types are largely identical, two differences between them may be important to some investors.